-Variety of sports.
-One can imagine the different kinds of sports people play in the world as tastes of the people are also different.
-Some of the sport-lovers are fond of archery, fencing or cycling, while others still like boxing, swimming or horse-races.
+You can imagine the different kinds of sports people play in the world as preferences of the people are also different.
+Some of the sports fans are fond of archery, fencing or cycling, while others still like boxing, swimming or horse races.

-If you are strong enough you may indulge in wrestling or power lifting, or even shot putting, but if you are quite quick-witted you may be good at chess or draughts.
-You should be very attentive if you want to compete in tennis, especially table-tennis.
-Of course you should practise a lot if you chose gymnastics or figureskating as your favourite kind of sport.
-And besides, you should combine your artistic talent together with your physical strength.
-Those who are crazy about winter sports may consider skiing, ski-jumping or skating.
+If you are strong you may participate in wrestling or weightlifting, or even shot put, but if you are quick-witted you may be good at chess or draughts.
+You should be very attentive if you want to compete in tennis, especially table tennis.
+Of course you should practise a lot if you choose gymnastics or figure skating as your favourite kind of sport.
+You should also combine your artistic talent together with your physical strength.
+Those who are crazy about winter sports may consider skiing, ski jumping or skating.
 There is also a great variety of indoor team games.
-Basketball, hockey, volleyball and especially football (or as Americans say - soccer) are very popular.
+Basketball, hockey, volleyball and especially football (or as Americans say soccer) are very popular.